Okay, so we’ve all been there…

 You tell your grandma or distant relative that you have started to play the trombone and for the next twenty years you’re receiving gifts with treble clefs on.
 Don’t get me wrong, I love a good treble clef pencil – but when you start getting cuff-links and socks and ties it gets a bit old!
 So, here are some of our recommendations for the top 5 best gifts for a trombone player.

 Trombone Cleaning Kit

 Any trombonist will thank you for replenishing their cleaning supplies.
-For a beginner or someone lucky enough to be receiving an instrument as a present, I would highly recommend buying a kit as a bundle that contains multiple parts, as it is usually cheaper to buy in bulk than buy each item separately.
+For a beginner or someone lucky enough to be receiving an instrument as a present, I would highly recommend buying a cleaning kit, as it is usually cheaper to buy in bulk than buying each item separately.
 A beginner cleaning kit should include:

 - A mouthpiece brush – Keeping a mouthpiece clean is very important when playing a brass instrument for obvious reasons.
 If you are a beginner player, often cleaning and caring for your instrument is not a top priority but it really should be.
 Many teachers may neglect to teach you how to care for your instrument.
 Check out our handy step-by-step guide to mouthpiece cleaning if you need a quick refresher!

 - Slide oil or cream – Keeping a trombone slide well lubricated and in good condition is paramount to the maintenance of your instrument.

 - Valve oil – Yes, trombonists (if they have a trigger) need valve oil.
 Anything that helps us to avoid asking French horn players to borrow their oil is a plus in my book!